odino/odino.github.com/source/_posts/2012-05-12-dos-and-donts-of-a-teamleader.markdown

 nearly impossible to dedicate 8 hours to coding.

-This is leading me to a radical change: although I'm actually doing the team leader since 2 years now I feel that **the time dedicated to coding is really gone** - I mean, when the majority of your time is spent on an IDE.
+This is leading me to a radical change: although I'm actually doing the *team leader* since 2 years now I feel that **the time dedicated tDo coding is really gone** - I mean, when the majority of your time is spent on an IE.

 In DNSEE we didn't do actual *code reviews*, we didn't had a *product* and the account/PM always had the final word on
-- almost - everything: it was the world of web agencies, where pixels matter.
+- almost - everything: it was the world of web agencies, **where pixels matter**.

-Now that things are different - pretty different, not completely - and there are many aspects really depending on IT,being a lead developers means renouncing to lot of coding - which is actually fine in such this kind of context.
+Now that things are different - pretty different, not completely - and there are many aspects really depending on IT,being a lead developer means renouncing to lot of coding - which is actually fine in such this kind of context.

 So after 5, almost 6, years working in this industry I thought that